-If you are using a double boiler to melt your chocolate, keep the water hot but not boiling, or turn off the heat before the chocolate is placed on top—boiling water might splash above the rim of the saucepan and cause droplets to fall in the chocolate.
-In addition, boiling water gives off a great deal of steam, and steam can also cause the chocolate to seize.
-Also, be sure to wipe the bottom of the bowl the chocolate is melting in to remove water and condensation.
+If you are using a double boiler to melt your chocolate, keep the water hot but not boiling, or turn off the heat before the bowl of chocolate is placed on top.
+Boiling water might splash above the rim of the saucepan and cause droplets to fall into the chocolate.
+In addition, boiling water gives off a great deal of steam, and steam can cause the chocolate to seize.
+Be sure to wipe the bottom of the bowl the chocolate is melting in to remove water and condensation.
 Finally, never cover warm chocolate with a lid, as the heat of the chocolate might form condensation on the inside of the bowl, which will cause the chocolate to seize.

 Fixing Seized Chocolate

 This may seem counterintuitive, but the way to fix chocolate that has seized is to add more liquid to it.
 Adding the right amount of water (or other liquid) will dissolve the sugar and cocoa in the clumps and make it a fluid consistency again.
 Using 1 teaspoon of boiling water at a time, add to the seized chocolate and stir vigorously until the mixture is smooth.
-This is ideal when you plan on using the chocolate for a drizzle or sauce, but not if you were incorporating it in a baking recipe since the chocolate is now diluted.
+This is ideal when you plan on using the chocolate for a drizzle or a sauce, but not if you are incorporating it into a baking recipe since the chocolate will be diluted.

-Chocolate is very sensitive to high temperatures and different chocolates require different maximum temperatures.
+Chocolate is very sensitive to high temperatures and different chocolates require different maximum temperatures in order to melt properly.
 Dark chocolate should never be heated above 120 F, while milk and white chocolates should never be heated to above 110 F. It is quite easy to exceed these temperatures if using a double boiler with boiling water, or if microwaving on full power.